Using Copyrighted and Public Domain Video Clips

 Public Domain Video

-Copyright in the United States persists until 70 years after the death of the film’s creator (the original copyright holder).
-Other countries have different laws regarding the expiration of copyright, but the U.S. generally has the longest copyright protection, so if a film is in the public domain in the United States, chances are it will be in other countries as well.
-Also, under U.S. law, no video released by the U.S. government receives copyright protection; all such films are in the public domain.
+The copyright expiration for videos in the United States persists until 70 years after the death of the film’s creator (the original copyright holder).
+Other countries have different laws regarding the expiration of copyright, but the U.S. generally has the longest copyright protection.
+Therefore, if a film is in the public domain in the United States, chances are it will be in other countries as well.
+Also, under U.S. law, no video released by the U.S. government receives copyright protection, so all such films are in the public domain.

-Obviously, only very old films and government works are in the public domain, but as of 2015 that includes a lot of old movie footage.
-You can find government films in the National Archives and Records Administration files.
-For non-government films in the public domain, a good source is the Public Domain Project.
-This includes thousands of historic films and media files.
+Only very old films and government works are in the public domain, so you can search the government copyright-free video archives in the National Archives and Records Administration files.
+The Public Domain Project is a good source for non-government films in the public domain, and it includes thousands of historical films and media files.

 Creative Commons

-You can find general information about Creative Commons licenses from the Creative Commons website, which also includes a searchable archive of CC works.
-In all cases, you should provide source attribution for any film clips used under a Creative Commons license.
-As a final note, Creative Commons licenses always prohibit the use of digital rights management (DRM).
+The Creative Commons website contains general information about licensing for video content and also includes a searchable archive of CC works.
+In all cases, there will be video attribution requirements and you should provide legal video clip sources for any film clips used under a Creative Commons license.
+As a final note, Creative Commons video licenses always prohibit the use of digital rights management (DRM).

 Fair Use

-Using Copyrighted and Public Domain Video ClipsIf a film is neither in the public domain nor published under a Creative Commons license, then it’s fully protected by copyright law.
-You can still make very limited use of copyrighted video clips under Fair Use doctrine, but be sure you understand how that works before trying it.
+Films that are neither in the public domain nor published under a Creative Commons license are fully protected by copyright laws for video clips.
+Under the Fair Use doctrine, there is a way of using copyrighted video legally, but be sure you understand how that works before trying it.

-Unfortunately, the guidelines for fair use are complicated and it’s often difficult to tell ahead of time whether a particular use is or is not fair use.
-Unambiguous fair use includes criticism, parody, and use of the material for illustration or example.
-It’s less likely that commercial use of copyrighted material will fall under fair use than noncommercial use, but that’s not a certainty either way.
-You can find a pretty good description of how fair use doctrine applies to video clips here.
+Unfortunately, the fair use guidelines for videos are complicated, and it’s often difficult to tell ahead of time whether a particular use is or is not fair use.
+Unambiguous fair use of video clips includes criticism, parody, and use of the material for illustration or example.
+It’s less likely that commercial use of video clips and copyrighted material will fall under fair use than noncommercial use, but that’s not a certainty either way.

 Use of Copyrighted Material

-If you intend to use a clip from a copyrighted film, not under a Creative Commons license, and not falling under fair use law, you will need to obtain permission from the copyright holder.
+Let’s learn a bit more about how the fair use doctrine applies to video clips.
+Using a clip from a copyrighted film not under Creative Commons video licenses and not falling under fair use law will require permission from the copyright holder.
 That means you will need to contact the copyright holder and request that permission.
-You may be required to pay for the use of the video, or merely to give appropriate credit, or permission may be denied altogether.
-Permission for use of a video is entirely at the discretion of the copyright holder.
+You may be required to pay for the use of the video or merely to give appropriate credit.
+Otherwise, the permission may be denied altogether.
+The permission to use a video is entirely at the discretion of the copyright holder.

 Conclusion

-• You can use clips from films in the public domain freely and without concern for copyright protection or infringement.
+- You can use clips from free public domain videos without concern for copyright protection or infringement.

-• You can use video published under a Creative Commons license in ways that are limited by the type of license, without DRM, and with appropriate credit given to the producer.
+- You can use video published under a Creative Commons license in ways that are limited by the type of licensing for video content, without DRM, and with appropriate credit given to the producer.